The Truth Behind Greenwashing

 There are a few ways brands can do this:

-Determine your shade of green.
 Understanding the shade of green of your customers is key.
-There is a lack of common ground when it comes to what exactly ESG should look like, so evaluating your consumers level of understanding will help you meet them in the middle.
-In the same way you'd usually assess the market, evaluate the consumer ideology but this time through a green lens.
+There is a lack of common ground when it comes to what exactly ESG should look like, so evaluating your consumers’ level of understanding will help you meet them in the middle.
+In the same way you’d usually assess the market, evaluate the consumer ideology but this time through a green lens.
 Survey your audience to understand their outlook on sustainability.
-Evaluate the pain points in your eco-consumers integration with your product, then consider how to ease their experience journey.
+Evaluate pain points in their eco-friendly journey and find ways to improve the experience.

 Consider questions like: